tytydraco/yessleep/out/My_son_isnt_normal.md

 I need to tell someone what happened in my house.

-Seven years ago, my wife gave birth to our son.
+15 years ago, my wife gave birth to our son.
 I'm not going to use his real name here, so I'll just call him Ray.

 The first two years with Ray were the happiest of my life.
 He laughed a lot.
 He slept well.
 My wife and I used to sit on the porch at night and just look at him and feel like the luckiest people alive.